BenWassa/drop/docs/documentation/BUG_FIXES.md

 # Bug Fixes & Updates - October 16, 2025

 ## Major Updates
+### dY' FIX: Sleep Duration Handles Cross-Midnight Rest (v3.3.3)

+**Problem Solved:**
+- Sleep scores and history summaries treated bedtimes logged after midnight as 18+ hour stretches, making cross-midnight entries unusable.

+**New Solution:**
+- Centralised a helper that calculates rest-to-wake duration with 24-hour wrap-around and wired it into live scoring, history tables, and tooling.
+- Updated the history overlay summary so edited entries immediately reflect accurate sleep hours.

+**Benefits:**
+- Bedtimes entered after midnight no longer inflate sleep to impossible numbers.
+- Sleep insights and history cards now align with the 'wake to rest' definition of a day.

+**Verification:**
+- Logged rest times such as 00:45 with a 06:30 wake and confirmed sleep summaries report about six hours.
+- Edited past entries with after-midnight bedtimes and verified history cards and scores remain consistent.

 ### dY~ FIX: History Editor Respects Signed Mood & Energy (v3.3.2)

 **Problem Solved:**